 All members of the UF Community who are experiencing food insecurity are eligible to visit UF's Hitchcock Field & Fork food pantry.
 Learn more at the website, here: https://pantry.fieldandfork.ufl.edu/.
-Should you find yourself needing assistance with other basic needs, please notify me or the Office of Student Affairs so that we can direct you to appropriate resources.
-The Office of Student Affairs can be reached at 352-273-0620 or student.svc@law.ufl.edu.
+Should you find yourself needing assistance with other basic needs, please notify me or the Student Life and Career Services Office, which Dean Shaw leads.
+You can email gatoraid@law.edu or contact Dean Shaw directly at shaw@law.ufl.edu.